 But he had long known he aimed instead to help his fellow Maasai.

 “It was my feeling from my heart to study community development,” Mbekure says, of his decision to study at an institute in Ruaha and then to start a machine business.
+He is currently in school bolstering his business and development skills.

 “Women are now able to do business and acquire basic needs for their children without asking their husbands.
 We are already elevating people out of poverty,” he says.